hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Learning Objectives:

 * Describe how cellranger is run and what the ouputs are
-* Review the Cellranger generated QC report (web summary HTML)
+* Review the cellranger generated QC report (web summary HTML)
 * Create plots will cellranger metrics

 # Single-cell RNA-seq: Quality control of Cellranger output

 ## Cellranger

-[Cellranger](https://www.10xgenomics.com/support/software/cell-ranger/latest) is a tool created by 10x to process single-cell sequencing experiments that were processed with their kits.
+[Cellranger](https://www.10xgenomics.com/support/software/cell-ranger/latest) is a tool created by the company 10x to process single-cell sequencing experiments that were processed with their kits.

-The algorithm for the single-cell RNA-seq version of cellranger is described by 10x as follows:
+The algorithm for the single-cell RNA-seq (scRNA) version of cellranger is described by 10x as follows:

 <p align="center">
 <img src="../img/SC3pGEX-algo-diagram.png" width="400">